xinzhouhe/eecs489-a4-spec/README.md

 <a name="background"></a>
 ## Background: Routing
+> The term "router" in this section refers to both the Mininet switch and your router, as your router is an implementation detail of the switch to any Mininet hosts that interact with the switch.

 This section has an outline of the forwarding logic for a router, although it does not contain all the details.
 There are two main parts to this assignment: IP forwarding and handling ARP.

-When an IP packet arrives at your router, it arrives inside an Ethernet frame.
+When an IP packet arrives at the router, it arrives inside an Ethernet frame.
 Your router needs to check if it is the final destination of the packet, and if not, forward it along the correct link based on its forwarding table.
 The forwarding table names the IP address of the next hop.
 The router must use ARP to learn the Ethernet address of the next hop IP address, so it can address the Ethernet frame correctly.

+### A Note on IP Addresses
+Every interface on the Mininet switch (`eth1`, `eth2`, `eth3`) has an individual IP address along with the hosts (`client`, `server1`, `server2`).
+Having a separate IP for every interface on a L3 switch is common practice, as it helps route traffic between different networks correctly.
+In a real situation, the L3 switch would probably have each interface connect to a  subnetwork -- in this case, we simplify this by just having each interface point to a different host.

+Each interface is generally assigned an IP address from the subnet it is connected to (you may have noticed that the IP address for each interface is similar to the IP address of the host it is connected to).
+This is because for devices within a subnet to communicate directly with another device, they need to have a **matching subnet mask**, which identifies which IP addresses are **local** (within the subnet) and which are **remote** (outside the subnet).
+This allows the L3 router to be considered the default gateway for devices within the subnet to communicate with the outside world.

 ### IP Forwarding and ARPs
 Given a raw Ethernet frame, if the frame contains an IP packet whose destination is not one of the router's interfaces: